yochannah/carpentries.org/_posts/2022/05/2022-05-02-workbench-beta.md

 versions of the lesson for three months.
 This way, even if one out of three lessons is currently in Beta, the default lesson website is still available so the transition is not so jarring.

+### Format Change

+A lot of thought has gone into the design of the lesson infrastructure and the lesson website to make things more accessible and easier to navigate.
+Despite this, people are creatures of habit and it's difficult to switch contexts in a lesson.
+For some maintainers, this may be wanting to write block quotes instead of fenced divs, for others this may be wanting to work from the `gh-pages` branch instead of `main`.
+This is why we have the pre-beta stage of the beta phase where the workbench exists as a sandbox so that maintainers can practise using it without worrying about doing any permanent damage.

+## Moving Forward

+The first few lessons in beta will involve a lot of iteration and feedback, but by January 2023, we expect to have transitioned all of our lessons to use The Carpentries Workbench.

 [beta-test-signup-maintainer]: https://example.com/#TODO